LazerLambda/udl-negation/README.md

 UDL-Negation
 ==============================

-Experiments to improve the weakness of misunderstanding of negation in transformers.
+Experiments to improve the weakness of misunderstanding the concept of negation in encoder-based models.

 # Requirements